Measurement of the Muon Flux at SND@LHC: Results from the 2023-2025 Proton and Heavy-Ion Periods: Muon tracking with the electronic detectors

 \subsection{Track fitting}

 \begin{sloppypar} Once a track is identified, it is reconstructed using the Kalman filter as implemented in the Genfit package~\mbox{\cite{bib:Kalman,bib:Genfit}}.
+A tolerance parameter defines a window around the candidate line, potentially incorporating additional hits not identified in the initial Hough transform.
 At SND@LHC, track reconstruction is done separately in the XZ and YZ planes, with the combination of which a 3D track can be constructed.
 The primary downside of this 3D track construction mechanism is the ambiguity that arises in the pairing process when multiple tracks are present.
 For this analysis, only single track events are considered, while multi-muon events, arising either from particle decays at IP1 or from muon interactions in the upstream rock, are excluded.
 This is justified by their scarcity (approximately $1/10^{6}$ for two muons and even less for three) and the fact that they are the subject of separate studies. \end{sloppypar}

 Track reconstruction requires hits in at least three planes, both horizontal and vertical.
-The Hough transform typically produces multiple candidate tracks, with the final track chosen as the one containing the highest number of hits.
+The Hough transform typically produces multiple candidate tracks, with the final track chosen as the one containing the highest number of votes by the Hough transform algorithm.
 Since there are significant differences in the design and performance of the SciFi and DS components, tracking is done separately in the two subsystems.